 The vast majority of spousal support cases are resolved outside of the courts, so one challenge was collecting data on how parties resolved spousal support cases locally by agreement.
-This is where our SSAG Advisory Working Group members such as The Honourable Donna Martinson, QC and Barbara Nelson, QC were invaluable.
+This is where our SSAG Advisory Working Group members such as The Honourable Donna Martinson, KC and Barbara Nelson, KC were invaluable.
 They provided information about what happens at settlement conferences and in negotiations, which was important because spousal support patterns at settlement in terms of duration and amount sometimes differ from the patterns in reported decisions.

 What were some breakthroughs you experienced when creating the SSAG?

 A major breakthrough was the decision to allow the SSAG to have ranges with significant discretion.
 Room for discretion along with the fact that the SSAG were not going to be legislated made them easier to accept.
 Within that discretion, the existence of limits gave parties negotiation starting points and encouraged settlement by narrowing the negotiation range.
 Another breakthrough was the decision not to use a big, single spousal support formula for all scenarios.
 Many American jurisdictions use one formula and struggle significantly as a result.
 Professor Rogerson and I quickly discovered within our data that there were two different spousal support patterns, one for scenarios with children, another for those without children, which is why we produced two formulas to reflect these separate realities.

 In BC, we’ve moved from the SSAG being a cross check against assessment made under existing law, all the way to non-consideration of SSAG as an appealable error.
 What do you think of this progression?